fork52/chess_gif/docs/index.rst

-.. gif-maker documentation master file, created by sphinx-quickstart on Mon Aug 10 09:24:44 2020.
+.. chess-gif documentation master file, created by sphinx-quickstart on Sun Aug 16 15:47:56 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gif-maker's documentation!
+Welcome to chess-gif's documentation!
 =====================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

+   modules

+.. ..automodule:: gifmaker:
+..    :members:
+..    :undoc-members:
+..    :show-inheritance:

 Indices and tables